 Emergency vets issue ‘cold weather’ warning to pet owners as temperatures plummet

-But don’t forget extreme wintry weather is also a threat to our pets, with dogs, cats, rabbits and other small pets all at risk during cold snaps.
+Don’t forget extreme wintry weather is not just a headache for us, it’s also a threat to our pets, with dogs, cats, rabbits and other small pets all at risk during cold snaps.

 Our emergency vets have put together some tips for keeping your pets safe and warm this winter.